 This history of solidarity might have something to say to today’s labor activists struggling against sexism and LBGT discrimination on the job.

-Amanda Armstrong is a graduate student worker at UC Berkeley.
-She is a member of Academic Workers for a Democratic Union and is on the bargaining team for the UC Student-Workers Union (United Auto Workers Local 2865).
+Matthew Armstrong-Price is a graduate student worker at UC Berkeley.
+He is a member of Academic Workers for a Democratic Union and is on the bargaining team for the UC Student-Workers Union (United Auto Workers Local 2865).